-During the first semester, PEG students will take their own section of ENG 102.
+During the first semester, and when circumstances allow, PEG students will take their own section of ENG 102.
 This course gives students an English credit they need in order to graduate.

 Note: Additional application and interview are required.

 The Undergraduate First-Year Experience